 1. Spelling

-Many questions related to spelling can be resolved simply by referring to a dictionary, since these questions tend to concern the specific way in which a word is correctly written, and by activating a good spell-check function in your word processor.
+Many questions related to spelling can be resolved simply by referring to a dictionary or using a good computer spellchecker.
 But there are also issues that require more careful consideration and that cannot be resolved automatically.
-This section of the Guide provides recommendations on such issues, including the general conventions applicable to spelling, such as use of British and American variants, and the consequences of these conventions, for example digraphs and consonant doubling.
-It also refers to other considerations that are not strictly in the province of spelling but that nevertheless pertain to the orthography of the language; issues here include the use or non-use of diacritics, italicisation and hyphenation.
+This section of the Guide provides recommendations on such issues, including the general conventions applicable to spelling, such as use of British and American variants, and the consequences of these conventions (for example, ligatures and consonant doubling).
+By “American” here we refer to the English written in the United States of America.
+There are other American Englishes in Canada and the Caribbean, and other Englishes around the world, but in regard to spelling the British and American (USA) variants are dominant alternatives.
+We also refer to other considerations that are not strictly in the province of spelling but that nevertheless affect the way the language is written; issues here include the use or non-use of diacritics, italics and hyphens.

 1.1 Conventions